-- implementation of equitable free trade principles (i.e. equity in reduction of tariffs and their timing) between trading nations; - Australian producers should have full access to trade remedies available under the WTO, including anti-dumping and countervailing measures; - Australia's ability to develop and apply technical regulations, standards, testing and certification procedures must remain unaffected; - Australia's ability to apply the rights and obligations under the WTO agreements on Sanitary and Phytosanitary (SPS) measures and Technical Barriers to Trade (TBT) must remain unaffected: and - FTA market access outcomes should be reviewed after implementation for their impacts.
+- implementation of equitable free trade principles (i.e. equity in reduction of tariffs and their timing) between trading nations; - Australian producers should have full access to trade remedies available under the WTO, including anti-dumping and countervailing measures; - Australia's ability to develop and apply technical regulations, standards, testing and certification procedures must remain unaffected; - Australia's ability to apply the rights and obligations under the WTO agreements on Sanitary and Phytosanitary (SPS) measures and Technical Barriers to Trade (TBT) must remain unaffected; and - FTA market access outcomes should be reviewed after implementation for their impacts.

-AFPA considers that a balanced and supportive IA-CEPA may offer some benefits to the Australian economy generally.
-However, given the changing nature of the Indonesian economy and the existing trade balance (i.e. a significant trade deficit for Australia) in wood and paper products between Australia and Indonesia (see Table 1 below), an IA-CEPA could pose significant risks for Australian forest, wood and paper product producers.
+AFPA considers that a balanced and supportive AHK-FTA may offer some benefits to the Australian economy generally.
+However, given the existing trade relationship with little to no existing tariffs and small amounts of exports and imports in wood and paper products between Australia and Hong Kong (see Table 1 below), an AHK-FTA would offer little to Australian forest, wood and paper product producers.